normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/AspNetCoreAsLambda.md

 The method converts the APIGatewayProxyRequest into an ASP.NET Core request.
 Then forwards the request into our ASP.NET Core application and transforms the ASP.NET Core response into the required **APIGatewayProxyResponse**.

-At a high level it basically changes the typical ASP.NET Core Kestral server scenario
+At a high level it basically changes the typical ASP.NET Core Kestrel server scenario

 ![Normal Flow](./images/request-normal-flow.png)